Admitted First-Time-in-College Students

 - After you have submitted the housing contract and housing deposit, please confirm that it was received by contacting Residence Life at 727-873-5101.

-- You will receive an email from the Wellness Center after Orientation with instructions.
-Click on the AlcoholEdu for College and SAPU link provided.
+will email your USF email, so make sure you check it regularly!
 You must earn a score of 80% or higher in each module by the deadline to successfully

 fulfill this student requirement; failure to do so may result in a violation of the Student Code of Conduct and a meeting